 Protection is provided where, as part of the process of reassigning their gender, an individual lives in a gender identity, which is different to the gender they were assigned at birth, for at least two years.
 Throughout this period they are protected by the Act.
 In order to be protected under the Act, there is no requirement for an employee to inform their employer of their gender reassignment status or their gender at birth.
 However, if an employee is proposing to undergo gender reassignment or is still in the process of transitioning, they may want to discuss their needs with their employer so the employer can support them during the process.
-Once a transgender person has received gender reassignment surgery and is fully living in the gender they identify with there is no requirement to inform an employer of their gender at birth.
+Once a transgender person has received gender reassignment to inform an employer of their gender at birth.
+Direct discrimination

 This is treating someone less favourably than other employees because of their gender reassignment, whether actual or perceived, or because they associate with someone who intends to undergo, is undergoing or has undergone gender reassignment.
+Indirect discrimination